access

 The third [3] usage form configures access policies for monitoring (management) servers using the SNMP protocol.
 Only SNMP managers defined with this command are allowed to access the appliance via the specified network interface.
 If no management access policy is defined, SNMP accesses are not allowed.

 Operations like backing up the system or loading a URL list require access to a file server.
 Only file servers defined with this command are allowed to exchange data with the appliance.
-The fourth usage form (with file keyword) allows you to define access policies for file servers.
+The fourth [4] usage form (with the file keyword) allows you to define access policies for file servers.
 A file server is represented by its IP address or network name.
 If no file access policy is defined, file transfers to and from the appliance are not allowed.
 Supported protocols for file servers are FTP, SFTP and TFTP.
 For ftp and sftp servers, if a login name is given, a mandatory password is then required.
 If no password is given on the command line, the password is requested in hidden mode (see also the command password).
 Please note that if the targeted FTP server supports SSL encryption and the CCC (Clear Command Channel) FTP command, the system will use SSL/TLS for the authenticating phase in order to encrypt the transmitted credentials (login/password).

 When an appliance is installed as a gateway (as opposed to an appliance installed as a manager), it can be directly managed and administrated using the CLI and/or the Web GUI.
 In case you have a manager appliance, you have the possibility to configure gateways using that manager.
 Managers uses the SSH and SFTP protocols to exchange with gateways.
 In practice, managers upload all configuration files on gateways using the SFTP protocol and then remote execute commands on them using the SSH protocol (gateways act as SFTP nad SSH servers).
 Please note that to allow managers to access gateways, SSH administration should be activated on gateways (see the admin command for further information).